phrenotype/qorm/docs/parts/making_queries.md

 **[ Table Of Contents](toc.md)**

-Now, I will admit, I'm a thief, in fact a very cheap one.
-This orm was built with the idea of autodetecting changes made to models and without the user manually specifying what exactly what they changed.
-I stole that from django.
-And as you will see from the query api, it's going to be a cheap knock-off of django.
-In fact this whole project is a proof of concept, that we can have an orm in php like the django orm.

-Note though, that this is not a rewrite of the django orm in php.
-I'm building an orm that behaves like django in php.
-Different things are happening under the hood of both systems.
-Please take note.
-And leave me some dignity :).
+Now the fun begins.
+We have models, now it's time to play with them.
+From here, you'll begin to see that 'powerful query api' thing I talked about in the README.md.

  ## THE MODEL HANDLER

  This is the center of quering.
 Every model has a 'handler' or 'manager' that takes care of performing operations on all the objects (rows) of the model.
 You can think of the manager as a representation of the table itself.

  `Model::items()` returns an instance of `Q\Orm\Handler`.
 This class uses a fluent interface, where all the methods can be chained.
 And this is the class that performs queries on models.

  Based on the model we created previously, `User::items()` represents all the rows or objects of the User model or table.

  `User::items()->one()` will return a single user object based on default sorting.

  `User::items()->all()` will return a generator pointing to the first item based on the default sorting.

- `User::items()->exists()` will return a boolean value, indicating whether an object exists for the query.
+ `User::items()->exists()` will return a boolean value, indicating whether an object exists in the handler.

- The second thing at the heart of querying is the `\Q\Orm\Handler::filter`.
-The chant is **always filter before you do anything, otherwise your operation will be applied to all the objects (rows) of the model (table)**.
+ The **second thing** at the heart of querying is the `\Q\Orm\Handler::filter(array $filters)` method.
+The mantra is **always filter before you do anything, otherwise your operation will be applied to all the objects (rows) of the model (table)**.
+I know, that was a very long mantra.

  Filter is lazily evaluated.
 It stores the intended operation and and returns the model manager. **Filter always returns the same model manager you called it on**, so you can chain several filters and other methods that are available to the model manager like delete, update, create, and many others.